We’ve had a lot of fun with a body tracing activity over the past week or so.

 - White glue (optional)

-3. Draw and paint the self portrait as desired.
+Draw, paint, and collage the self portrait as desired.

 Julianna painted her body tracing exclusively and Daphne focused on drawing details and decorations on hers with the oil pastels.

-4. Add collage elements to your self portrait if you like (we often do!).
-In the past we’ve added everything from yarn and buttons to pasta and metal washers, but this time we focused on fabrics, applied with a watered down white glue.
+In the past we’ve added everything from yarn and buttons to pasta and metal washers.
+This time we focused on fabrics, applied with a watered-down white glue.

 Here’s Daphne’s completed self portrait.
 I love all the detail!
 Her collage elements were added around the body rather than over the body, which I thought was interesting.

-When Maia got home from school later, she joined in the fun, but chose to make a large-scale bird painting and collage rather than a body tracing.
+When Maia got home from school later, she joined in the fun.

-And that’s my body tracing art over on the right.
+And that’s my body tracing art over on the right (above).
 I pieced together a fabric skirt and glued on a fabric heart and bird as well some circles cut out of some indigo fabric.

 I LOVE all these large, colorful artworks and hung them in the living room using a combination of Command Strips and tiny nails.